CiFAR and the Interational State Crime Initiative

 Applications should include:

-- An abstract of no more than 500 words (individual presenters) or 1000 words (panels) outlining your proposed topic of discussion
+- An outline of no more than 500 words (individual presenters) or 1000 words (panels) outlining your proposed topic of discussion

 - A CV / CVs of panel members

-Selected presenters will be asked to submit a full paper no later than 14 days before the conference.
+Selected presenters will have the option to submit a full paper no later than 14 days before the conference.
+This is not mandatory and presentations alone are also possible.

 - All applicants to be notified by 1 December 2021